 The National Assessment of Educational Progress

-Three hundred and ninety-six schools in New York State have been selected by the United States Department of Education (U.S.D.O.E.) to participate in NAEP during the 2012-13 school year.
-The Office of State Assessment notified schools located outside of New York City during the early fall of 2012 informing them what grades and subjects will be assessed.
-Schools selected for NAEP within the New York City school district are contacted by the New York City Department of Education.
-A sample of students from each selected school will be chosen by the U.S.D.O.E. to participate in the designated NAEP assessment.
+Seventy-eight schools in New York State were selected by the United States Department of Education (U.S.D.O.E.) to participate in the 2016 NAEP.
+The Office of State Assessment notified schools located outside of New York City during the early fall of 2015 informing them what grades and subjects would be assessed.
+Schools selected for NAEP within the New York City school district were contacted by the New York City Department of Education.
+A sample of students from each selected school was chosen by the U.S.D.O.E. to participate in the designated NAEP assessment.

-NAEP will be administered in selected schools, country-wide, between January 28 and March 8, 2013.
+NAEP was administered in selected schools, country-wide, between January 25 and March 4, 2016.

 Where can you find additional information?